adrian941/DentalReports/README.md

 Dental Reports is a Blazor WASM project, it provides a user-friendly cloud platform for uploading and viewing dental patient files or data.

+Facilitates communication between the dental technician and the dentist.

-I implemented Microsoft Authentication for secure login.
+- I implemented Microsoft Authentication for secure login.

 Additionally, I developed a 3D file viewer for enhanced visualization with the JS library: Three.js.